SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/PicoCtf/Picoctf-2023/Writeup.md

 ![Image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/blob/main/posts/ctf/assets/Images/Pico2023/sqli3.jpg)

-<p>To bypass the page,the payload should be sent with the password text field.I used the payload [' or 1=1--+] but I url-encoded it to use it via cURL.</p>
+<p>The payload should be in the password text field to bypass the page.I used the payload [' or 1=1--+] but I url-encoded it to use it via cURL.</p>

 # Flag
 ![Image](https://github.com/SENSEIXENUS2/SENSEIXENUS2.github.io/blob/main/posts/ctf/assets/Images/Pico2023/sqli1.jpg)